-(Amd) 13.1.1 Where a fire protection system is required by any other provision of this code or its referenced standards or installed to achieve compliance with this code, the system shall be maintained as provided by this chapter.

-(Del) 13.2.1 General.
-Delete section.

-(Del) 13.2.2 Where Required.
-Delete section.

-(Amd) 13.2.3.1 A standpipe system installed in accordance with the CSFSC shall be properly maintained to provide at least the same level of performance and protection as designed.

-The responsible person conducting an inspection, test or maintenance shall (Add) 13.2.3.3.1 Records shall be made for all inspections, tests, and maintenance of the systems wake and its components and shall be made available to the AHJ upon request.
+- (Amd) 13.1.1 Where a fire protection system is required by any other provision of this code or its referenced standards or installed to achieve compliance with this code, the system shall be maintained as provided by this chapter. - (Del) 13.1.11 Delete section. - (Del) 13.2.1 General.
+Delete section. - (Del) 13.2.2 Where Required.
+Delete section. - (Amd) 13.2.3.1 A standpipe system installed in accordance with the CSFSC shall be properly maintained to provide at least the same level of performance and protection as designed. - (Add) 13.2.3.3.1 The responsible person conducting an inspection, testing, or maintenance shall make records of all inspections, tests, and maintenance of the systems and its components and make the records available to the AHJ upon request.
 In the event of a system deficiency discovered during a required inspection or other event, the system shall be immediately tagged by such responsible person conducting the inspection noting the issue and date.
 The discovered deficiency(cies) shall be noted on the inspection report and a copy of such report shall be immediately forwarded to the AHJ.
-Contact information for the responsible party PUSON shall be included in the report. make the records
+Contact information for the responsible person shall be included in the report. - (Add) 13.3.1.10.

-(Add) 13.3.1.10.
 Buildings provided with standby electrical power for the purpose of continuing operations or occupancy shall provide standby power for any electric fire pump installed to provide an adequate water supply or minimum operating pressure to a required automatic sprinkler system, except that existing installations may be continued in service subject to the approval of the authority having jurisdiction.
-Standby power in accordance with NFPA 70®, National Electrical Code®, and NFPA 110, Standard for Emergency and Standby Power Systems, Type 60 shall be provided.
+Standby electrical power in accordance with NFPA 70®, National Electrical Code®, and NFPA 110, Standard for Emergency and Standby Power Systems, Type 60 shall be provided.
 The standby power system shall have a capacity and rating sufficient to supply all required equipment.
-Selective load pickup and load shedding shall be permitted in accordance with NFPA 70®, National Electrical Code®. - For standby electrical power provided?
+Selective load pickup and load shedding shall be permitted in accordance with NFPA 70®, National Electrical Code®.